TX-4400 ECT Inspection System

 The system has differential and absolute responses for each frequency and a built in reference signal to generate an absolute signal without the use of a reference probe.

 The TX-4400 electronics box is coupled with a laptop computer to operate the system through MS Windows-based software.
 All data is archived for analysis and processing as well as for comparison for future inspections.
+The data can be imported into the 3-D Tube Sheet Mapping Software for an overall visual of the equipment being tested.

 Real-time mixing is available for suppression of support/baffle plates.
 The system may view absolute and differential modes at the same time.